liuslevis/Titanic/README.md

 1. Predict survival of given passenger in test set.

-2. Explain importances of different features.
+2. Explain what you've learn.

 ## Data Description